Just in time for St. Patrick’s Day next week, here is a fun little amigurumi shamrock* pattern to help celebrate.

 - Embroidery/crochet thread or yarn in black for mouth;

 - 3.5mm hook (I use THESE hooks!);

 For this pattern you will make eight (8) “tips”.
 You will join two tips together to make one leaf and then repeat for each leaf.
 Then you will join all four leaves together.

-Tips (make 8 – we recommend you work in twos, as explained in the pattern below):
+Tips (make 8 – I recommend you work in twos, as explained in the pattern below):